The Benefits of Yoga for Dementia Patients

 Exploring yoga for memory loss

-You must explore the best yoga techniques to get the maximum benefits of yoga and meditation for your senior family member who is suffering from dementia.
+You must explore the best yoga techniques to get the maximum benefits of yoga and meditation for your senior family member and also provide resilience for caregivers of dementia.

 Determining which yoga is best for increasing memory power in your loved one is a difficult process, one in which results might vary based on the individual and how much their dementia has grown.

-For example, in recent research evaluating the effectiveness of chair yoga for dementia, adults suffering from moderate-to-severe dementia displayed an improved quality of life after participating in 30 to 45 minutes chair yoga sessions twice a week for 12 weeks.
+For example, in recent research evaluating the effectiveness of chair yoga for dementia, adults suffering from moderate-to-severe dementia displayed an improved quality of life after participating in 30 to 45-minute chair yoga sessions twice a week for 12 weeks.

 Chair Yoga For Seniors With Dementia